pmahindru/L6_mahindru_pranav_CSCI3172/L6_Mahindru_PranavREADME.md

 File Name (All FILES)
 All code is written by me.
 Nothing is taken from the outside and I also didn't take any reference/code anything from outside other than i just saw the lab 6 document and recording to understand more.
 Also lab 7 recording to understand more.

+from the lab 7 i took the how to make json file and use in the App.js also i learn more about the useState that i used from the lab 7.

 ### There are 2 thing i took from the outside which i mention below

 1. <!-- i used the dummy text from  --> I used the dummy text in the jsonDataBlog.js in the Description